 "before" The reference is taken as the spectrum with the minimum sum of square difference with the other spectra.

 "after" Each spectrum is taken as the reference and the sum of square difference with the other spectra is calculated after the warping.
-See details below reference The row number or name of the reference spectrum when reference.choice is
+See details below.

 "manual" The reference spectrum is specified in the reference argument.